Theta function

 In mathematics, theta functions are special functions of several complex variables.
 They show up in many topics, including Abelian varieties, moduli spaces, quadratic forms, and solitons.
-As Grassmann algebras, they appear in quantum field theory.
+Theta functions are parametrized by points in a tube domain inside a complex Lagrangian Grassmannian, namely the Siegel upper half space.

 The most common form of theta function is that occurring in the theory of elliptic functions.
 With respect to one of the complex variables (conventionally called z), a theta function has a property expressing its behavior with respect to the addition of a period of the associated elliptic functions, making it a quasiperiodic function.
 In the abstract theory this quasiperiodicity comes from the cohomology class of a line bundle on a complex torus, a condition of descent.

 One interpretation of theta functions when dealing with the heat equation is that "a theta function is a special function that describes the evolution of temperature on a segment domain subject to certain boundary conditions".

 Throughout this article, $(e^{\pi i\tau})^{\alpha}$ should be interpreted as $e^{\alpha \pi i\tau}$ (in order to resolve issues of choice of branch).